 It is simply because when you calculate the heat of the round and steel on steel wear, the life of a barrel does, in fact, go down enough to make it difficult for me to justify even at 2-4 cents difference per round.
 I have worn out several barrels over the years, and simply do not enjoy replacing barrels before what I believe the lifespan should be.

 Reliability was very good, again this is sometimes an ammunition based metric.
 Of the AR-15s I use, this is among the most reliable one I have owned.
 Every single new gun I buy gets stripped down and cleaned before shooting.
 No factory lubrication on AR15s can make up for sitting on a shelf collecting dust while waiting to be sold.

-Take your gun apart and clean it well, than lubricate it per the accepted approach.
+Take your gun apart and clean it well, then lubricate it per the accepted approach.
 I use 2-4 drops of Ballistol (click here to read my full-review of Ballistol) inside the channel where the bolt carrier group will ride, cycle the bolt several times to get the oil spread about well and add a couple drops to the side of the BCG you see through the ejection port.
 Cycle the bolt a few times again and go shooting.